Bombus polaris: Worker appearance

-The variation in the color of the pubescence is noticeably variable.
+The color of the pubescence is noticeably variable.
 The pubescence of the apical dorsal abdominal segments varies from deep rust color to a dull yellow color.
 There is also a considerable variation in the size of the workers.
 Some can be scarcely 10 mm in length, while others can be much larger.

 Thermoregulation

 B. polaris has a bio-mechanical method of bringing its body to a much higher abdominal temperature than its temperate relatives.
 The ability of B. polaris to fly in deep cold is due to a process called thermoregulation, which allows it to raise its internal body temperature up to 38 °C. For this reason B. polaris is likely to outcompete any temperate bumblebee species that might seek to expand to the northern range.